yoid2000/syndiffix-paper-tests/README.md

 This attack exploits the suppression mechanism of SynDiffix to try to determine if a given user has a certain value in some column.
 Under the conditions when the attacker knows that there are exactly three persons with a given value in column A, and knows that two of them have a certain other value in column B, the presence or absence of the column A value in the output allows the attacker, in certain situations, to determine whether the third person has the column B value.

-`suppress_threhold_infer.py` measures the effectiveness of the attack under controlled conditions.
-It varies several configuration parameters and runs the attack many times to capture rare events.
-It places the result in `results/suppression_threshold_results.json`.

-`suppress_threshold_plot.py` reads in `results/suppression_threshold_results.json` and displays the result in `suppress.png`.
+This attack can be run with `suppress_threshold_theory.py`.

+Requires two environment variables:

+`SDX_TEST_DIR`: This is where the results are stored

+`SDX_TEST_CODE`: This is the path to the directory where `suppress_threshold_theory.py` resides.

+Requires that a virtual environment exists at `SDX_TEST_DIR/sdx_venv`

+The syntax is:

+`python suppress_threshold_theory.py <command>`

+`command = slurm`: Generates a slurm file at `SDX_TEST_DIR/suppress_theory/theory.slurm`.
+Running `sbatch theory.slrum` will run the simulated attacks and place the results in a set of json files at `SDX_TEST_DIR/suppress_theory/tests`

+`command = gather`: Reads in the json files at `SDX_TEST_DIR/suppress_theory/tests`, summarizes them, and and puts the summary in the file `SDX_TEST_DIR/suppress_theory/results/suppress_threshold_results.json`

+`command = plot`: Creates a visual plot from `SDX_TEST_DIR/suppress_theory/results/suppress_threshold_results.json`, and puts it at `SDX_TEST_DIR/suppress_theory/results/suppress.png`.

-The above is for the variant of the suppress threshold attack that tries to infer the value of a second column.
-There is also a membership variant, where the attack already knows that there are either two or three persons in the dataset with a given column value, and knows that if there is a third person in the dataset then they must also have the column values, and wants to determine if the third person is indeed in the dataset.
+`command = membership`: Runs a simple membership variant of the attack.
+In this variant the attacker knows that there are either two or three persons in the dataset with a given column value, and knows that if there is a third person in the dataset then they must also have the column values, and wants to determine if the third person is indeed in the dataset.
+Puts the result in `SDX_TEST_DIR/suppress_theory/results/suppress_threshold_results_no_infer.json`

-This membership variant is run with `suppress_threshold.py`, and produces the output `suppress_threshold_results_no_inder.json`.